khan-lab/khan-lab.github.io/index.md

 {% capture text %}

 Our research bridges biology, multi-omics, machine learning, and data science to understand how gene regulation shapes health and diseases like cancer.
-We aim to advance precision medicine through innovative, collaborative research — using diverse datasets and more complete, inclusive reference genomes.
+We aim to advance precision medicine through innovative, collaborative research — using diverse multi-omic datasets and more complete, inclusive reference genomes.

 {%
   include button.html